metrorailings/OwlBlog/content/posts/week-14-circa-picks.md

 ***

 **Seattle covers if**
 their level of effort remains high despite the circumstances tempting them otherwise.
+It's too easy playing soft when you're celebrating a triumphant victory while your opponent comes off their most embarrassing defeat yet for the season.

 **Houston covers if**
 the Seahawks are caught playing lazy